H. L. Mencken: Beliefs

 As a frank admirer of Nietzsche, Mencken was a detractor of representative democracy, which he believed was a system in which inferior men dominated their superiors.
 Also, like Nietzsche, Mencken lambasted religious belief and the very concept of God, as he was an unflinching atheist.
 He was particularly hostile to Christian fundamentalism, Christian Science and creationism, and towards the "Booboisie", his word for the ignorant middle classes.
 In the summer of 1925 he attended the famous Scopes "Monkey Trial" in Dayton, Tennessee, and wrote scathing columns for the Baltimore Sun (these widely syndicated) and American Mercury mocking the anti-evolution fundamentalists (especially William Jennings Bryan).
-The play Inherit the Wind is a fictionalized version of the trial, and as noted above the cynical reporter E.K.
+The play Inherit the Wind is a fictional version of the trial, and as noted above the cynical reporter E.K.
 Hornbeck is based on Mencken.
 In 1926, he deliberately had himself arrested for selling an issue of The American Mercury, which was banned in Boston by the Comstock laws.
-Mencken heaped scorn not only on the public officials he disliked but also on the state of American elective politics itself.
+Mencken heaped scorn not only on the public officials he disliked but also on the state of American elective politics.

 In the summer of 1926, Mencken followed with great interest the Los Angeles grand jury inquiry into the famous Canadian American evangelist Aimee Semple McPherson.
 She was accused of faking her reported kidnapping and the case attracted national attention.
 There was every expectation that Mencken would continue his previous pattern of anti-fundamentalist articles, this time with a searing critique of McPherson.
 Unexpectedly, he came to her defense by identifying various local religious and civic groups that were using the case as an opportunity to pursue their respective ideological agendas against the embattled Pentecostal minister.
 He spent several weeks in Hollywood, California, and wrote many scathing and satirical columns on the movie industry and Southern California culture.
 After all charges had been dropped against McPherson, Mencken revisited the case in 1930 with a sarcastic and observant article.
 He wrote that since many of that town's residents had acquired their ideas "of the true, the good and the beautiful" from the movies and newspapers, "Los Angeles will remember the testimony against her long after it forgets the testimony that cleared her".